 Bone loss is one of the most serious consequences of missing teeth.
 It begins as soon as a tooth is lost when the natural stimulation for bone growth created by the force of teeth chewing can no longer occur.
 The result can be dramatic—bone width can reduce by 25% in the first year alone after tooth loss.
 Since a successful dental implant requires the presence of 1 to 1.5mm of bone all around it, bone grafting becomes imperative in these situations.

 Fortunately, bone loss isn’t inevitable.
 Bone loss after tooth loss can be prevented by immediate bone grafting, also known as a socket grafting procedure.

 There are four main sources of grating materials used in dentistry:

-1. Synthetic – Man-made materials usually mixing calcium and phosphates
+1. Synthetic – Man-made materials usually mix calcium and phosphates

 4. Autogenous – Bone chips obtained from the same patient

 The source used will depend on whichever the dentist believes will work best in the patient’s situation.
 Donor tissue from another person or animal is thoroughly disinfected and safe for grafting.